 tent numerous times.
 From then on she became hooked.

 Jillian is passionate about holistic health through the integration of mindfulness practices, body movement, diet, and medicinal herbs.
 Wanting to get off of pharmaceuticals for her Attention-Deficit Disorder, she developed a yoga/meditation practice and changed her diet, which allowed her to quit her medication three years ago.
 Floating has been the cherry on top--not only helping with mindfulness and concentration but also easing her anxiety and bodily tension (thanks to the high concentration of magnesium).
-Jillian cherishes her time in the float tank, where she can be with herself without distraction, developing a deeper sense of compassion and self-awareness, and a more authentic relationship with herself and the world around her.
+Jillian cherishes her time in the float device, where she can be with herself without distraction, developing a deeper sense of compassion and self-awareness, and a more authentic relationship with herself and the world around her.

 When Jillian is not floating she is often found hiking with her beloved dogs, cooking delicious nourishing meals, or reading about herbs, mindfulness, and societal issues.